Harry Markopolos: Madoff investigation

 From the beginning, Markopolos believed that Madoff was most likely running a Ponzi scheme, given his voracious appetite for cash; a Ponzi scheme can last only as long as new money is flowing in to pay existing investors.
 His colleagues, Casey and Chelo, were more inclined to think that Madoff was front running.
 Casey and Chelo believed Madoff was already a very wealthy man, and on paper it made no sense for him essentially to steal billions of dollars that he didn't need.
-They suspected that it was more feasible for him to increase his returns on actual trades via front-running.
-Markopolos, however, doubted this, since front-runners don't need the massive amount of new investor money that Madoff kept bringing in.
-Additionally, Markopolos believed that if Madoff was front-running, he would have to siphon off money from his broker-dealer arm to pay the investors in his hedge fund.
+They suspected that it was more feasible for him to increase his returns on actual trades via front running.
+Markopolos was willing to accept that possibility, but thought it was unlikely since front-runners don't need the massive amount of new investor money that Madoff kept bringing in.
+Additionally, Markopolos believed that if Madoff was front running, he would have to siphon off money from his broker-dealer arm to pay the investors in his hedge fund.
 This would have resulted in the customers of his broker-dealer operation getting shortchanged — something that would not have gone unnoticed by Madoff's more sophisticated broker-dealer customers.

 Soon after his second submission, Markopolos traveled to Europe with Magon de La Villehuchet to help get investors for an alternative product to Madoff that he'd developed for Rampart.
 While in Europe, Markopolos found that 14 different funds, at various firms, were invested with Madoff.
 Each manager believed that his fund was the only one from which Madoff was taking new money, a classic "robbing Peter to pay Paul" scenario.
 When Markopolos heard this, he was convinced that Madoff's wealth-management business was a Ponzi scheme.
+He warned Magon de la Villehuchet, but Magon de la Villehuchet refused to disengage from Madoff.
+Magon de La Villehuchet committed suicide soon after Madoff's scheme collapsed, having lost $1.5 billion of his own and clients' money.

 Markopolos persevered, even though he felt that it created a considerable risk to his own safety.
 He learned during his European tour that a large number of funds invested with Madoff operated offshore.
 To his mind, this was evidence that the Russian mafia and Latin-American drug cartels were invested with Madoff, and might want to silence anyone who threatened the viability of the hedge funds.